Call for papers for Crime, Justice and the Law Network of the Social Science History Association, Baltimore, MD, 12-15 November 2015.

 - Comparative studies in crime history

-The next ESSHC conference will be in Vienna, Austria, April 23-26, 2014.
-You can access information on the conference and on the ESSHC on the ESSHC website.
+The next ESSHC conference will be in Valencia, Spain, March 30 - April 2, 2016.
+You can access information on this conference on the ESSHC website.